TacticalMetaphysics/Lisien/README.md

 but it makes this simulation go fast.

 Run ``python3 polygons.py`` to generate the simulation.
-To view it, run ``python3 -m ELiDE`` in the same directory.
+To view it, run ``python3 -m Elide`` in the same directory.
 Just click the big &gt; button and watch it for a little while.
 There's a control panel on the bottom of the screen that lets you go back in time, if you wish, and you can use that to browse different runs of the simulation with different starting conditions, or even stats and rules arbitrarily changing in the middle of a run.

-If you'd prefer to run the simulation without ELiDE, though, you can add this to your script:
+If you'd prefer to run the simulation without Elide, though, you can add this to your script:
 ```python
 	for i in range(10):
 		eng.next_turn()
 ```

-Every change to the world will be saved in the database so that you can browse it in ELiDE at your leisure.
+Every change to the world will be saved in the database so that you can browse it in Elide at your leisure.
 If you want to travel through time programmatically, set the properties ``eng.branch`` (to a string), ``eng.turn``, and ``eng.tick`` (to integers).

-To prevent locking when running `next_turn()`, you might want to run LiSE in a subprocess.
-This is done by instantiating `LiSE.proxy.EngineProcessManager()`, getting a proxy to the engine from its `start()` method, and treating that proxy much as you would an actual LiSE engine, except that you can call `next_turn()` in a thread and then do something else in parallel.
+To prevent locking when running `next_turn()`, you might want to run Lisien in a subprocess.
+This is done by instantiating `Lisien.proxy.EngineProcessManager()`, getting a proxy to the engine from its `start()` method, and treating that proxy much as you would an actual Lisien engine, except that you can call `next_turn()` in a thread and then do something else in parallel.
 Call `EngineProcessManager.shutdown()` when it's time to quit the game.